Our Verdict

 Its long handle gives a fair bit of versatility during normal cutting actions.
 Though it doesn't have a bolster, the front of the handle features a well-angled slope and defined edges that fit well in the hands of our whole testing team.

 However, one significant drawback to the overall comfort and ergonomics of the Babish is the imbalanced weight of the handle.
-It is intensely weighted towards the back of the knife, and we felt out of balance when we were cutting.
+It is intensely weighted towards the back of the knife, and it felt out of balance when I was cutting.
 However, if you prefer to have the bulk of your knife gripped in your fist, perhaps this skewed blade won't bother you.

 Build Quality

-Although the Babish is a solidly built knife, we found some significant issues with its finishing.
-Immediately after unboxing, we noticed several small patches of rust on the metal portion of the handle!
+Although the Babish is a solidly built knife, I found some significant issues with its finishing.
+Immediately after unboxing, I noticed several small patches of rust on the metal portion of the handle!

 Additionally, the tip of the blade had a small but noticeable burr left over from the manufacturing process and was not sharpened or polished away.
-Fortunately, we were able to clean all of these things up with about 20 minutes of light work in our shop.
-However, receiving an unfinished blade rubbed us the wrong way, and it was by far our biggest complaint about this knife.
+Fortunately, I was able to clean all of these things up with about 20 minutes of light work in our shop.
+However, receiving an unfinished blade rubbed me the wrong way, and it was by far my biggest complaint about this knife.

 Once the obvious faults of the Babish were fixed, the Babish easily passed our paper slice test.